 Performance at Lecture, Practice and Lab, and the qunatity and quality of publications and/or presentations at scientific meetings are evaluated.
+Research planning, technics, and outputs are considered.

 For Journal club, it is needed to read and search reference papers and to summerize the contents of those papers in advance.
 For Laboratory research, Planning, Methodology, and Results & Discussion should be well described.